 Theory, Research, and Action in Urban Education (TRAUE) is an open-access, peer-reviewed online journal published by doctoral students and recent graduates of the Urban Education program at the Graduate Center that values social and educational equity.
 TRAUE highlights work by developing scholars and “serves as a forum in which youth, public school students, educators, community groups, and parents debate issues of educational practice and policy.”

 The journal publishes “articles, reviews, policy briefs, and notes from the field that critically and politically engage with issues of equity in urban schools and communities.”
 It looks for content about “theory, research, and action that is political and undertaken in collaboration with schools and communities.”
 Its mission is “to develop and share tools for imagining and enacting sustainable, systemic educational and social equity.”
 The journal has a OJS back-end and a WordPress front-end.
 Click here for submission information.

 The MESTC Publication Wing produces both journals and individual volumes.
-Other journals include Slavic and Eastern European Performance (SEEP), The Journal of American Drama and Theatre (JADT), Cinema Journal, and Western European Stages (WES).
+Other journals include The Journal of American Drama and Theatre (JADT) and Cinema Journal.
 The Center also continues to play a key role in remedying the dearth of English-language translations of international plays through collaborations with the PEN American Center and our exclusive distributor, Theatre Communications Group (TCG) which together ensure the publication and distribution of their international publications.